Morongo Tribal Police Department

 The Department’s History:

-Each and every member of the department has an obligation to the community we serve to develop and maintain the highest ethical standards in all official conduct and provide everyone with unsurpassed excellence in law enforcement and security services.
-That obligation is taken seriously and all personnel are held to the highest standards possible.
+Every department member has an obligation to the community we serve to develop and maintain the highest ethical standards in all official conduct and provide everyone with unsurpassed excellence in law enforcement.